 Engagement with Appraisal

-This section covers the practicalities of the appraisal process including requirements for remaining on the National Performers’ List, any long term absence from the workplace or the country.
+This section covers the practicalities of the appraisal process including requirements for remaining on the National Performers’ List, any long-term absence from the workplace or the country, and other queries you may have.

-Once your change of status from GP Registrar has been confirmed to us from NHS England South (Wessex), you will be flagged up to us and added to the appraisal process.
-Your first appraisal will be between 10 and 12 months from your CCT.
-That said, we would encourage you to contact us directly so that we can confirm we have had your change in status.
+Once your change of status from GP Registrar has been confirmed to us from NHS England and NHS Improvement, you will be flagged up to us and added to the appraisal process.
+Your first appraisal normally will be between 10 and 12 months from your CCT, although if you have been allocated an Approved Missed appraisal due to COVID-19 in 2020, this may be changed to ensure that you benefit from a supportive appraisal sooner rather than later.
+Even though the process should happen automatically, we would encourage you to contact us directly so that we can confirm we have received and actioned your change in status.

-The appraisal year runs from April to March.
-You are expected to engage in the annual appraisal process and the appraisal meeting must take place by 31 March to be included within the appraisal year.
+The appraisal year runs from 1st April to March 31st.
+You are expected to engage in the annual appraisal process, and the appraisal meeting must take place by March 31st to be included within the appraisal year.

 Remember that there is no need to do extra work while you are off – your supporting information should be proportional to the time in work since your last appraisal.